Proforma Invoice vs Commercial Invoice: What's the Difference?

 - Pre-payment requests: requesting payment from a buyer before dispatching goods, particularly for new customers or large orders.
 The buyer pays against the proforma; the commercial invoice follows with or after the goods.

-- Samples and free-of-charge goods: when goods have no commercial value in the transaction — trial samples, replacement items, goods sent for testing — a proforma invoice is used to give customs a declared value for clearance purposes without implying a commercial sale.
+- Samples and free-of-charge goods: when goods have no transaction value — trial samples, replacement items, goods sent for testing — some exporters use a proforma to give customs a declared value for clearance.
+In practice a marked-up commercial invoice is usually the better choice; see the samples section below.

 - Trade show and temporary export goods: goods exported temporarily for display or demonstration, with the intention of re-importing them, are often accompanied by a proforma rather than a commercial invoice.